-Navigating growing up isn’t easy, it’s not like you’re given a step-by-step guideline to help you get from where you are to your to where you want to be.
-Everyone’s journey is different, each of us learning different lessons along the way and that’s why I’ve asked some of the women at HKLM to share the advice that they would give their younger selves given the chance.
+Navigating growing up isn’t easy; it’s not like you’re given a step-by-step guideline to help you get from where you are to where you want to be.
+Everyone’s journey is different, each of us is learning different lessons along the way and that’s why I’ve asked some of the women at HKLM to share the advice that they would give their younger selves given the chance.

 I know we all say this, and it is age-old… but this is really wisdom from the ages – “Do NOT live beyond your means.
 Save 10% of what you make… a retirement annuity is not enough” These are all practical.
 But something that I also wish I had told myself was to spend money on experiences rather than things – things break… memories and learnings – now those are GOLDEN!